 Bradley University and its employees are committed to conducting all external and internal professional relationships in a manner that meets the highest standards of integrity and ethics.
-The University strongly encourages and participates in interaction with both the public and private sectors as an important component of its scholarship, education, and public service activities.
+The University strongly encourages and participates in interaction with both the public and private sectors as an important component of its research, education, and public service activities.
 The University also recognizes the potential for conflicts of interest due to the nature and scope of the activities engaged in by the University and its academic employees.
+Conflict of interest arises when there is a divergence between an academic employee's private interests and his or her professional obligations to the University.
+A conflict of interest may exist when an independent observer reasonably questions whether the academic employee's professional judgments in carrying out University activities are affected by considerations of personal gain, financial or otherwise, of the academic employee, any family member, or any associated entity.
+This Conflict of Interest Policy outlines the procedures for reviewing potential and addressing identified conflicts of interest, and assuring that University activities remain above reproach in appearance and fact.